rnapoli00/SDN-FL-MultiController/README.md

 cd your/path/to/project/src
 sudo -E mn --custom myTopo.py --topo create_topo --switch ovs --controller=remote,ip=127.0.0.1,port=6633 --controller=remote,ip=127.0.0.1,port=6634 --arp --mac
 ```
-From the Mininet CLI, make sure to send a packet through the network (for example, with the pingall command):
+From the Mininet CLI, make sure to send a packet through the network (for example, with the pingall command) to start the FL client training process:

 ```bash
 pingall